Senior Citizens And Substance Abuse

 Once an addiction is identified, it is critical to seek out a treatment center that has specific experience working with seniors facing addiction.

 You should look for programs that specialize in this type of addiction and also offer case management services, as individuals over 65 typically lack the social support required throughout recovery.
 These case management services will provide the elderly with access to medical, psychiatric, and social resources to allow for a healthy lifestyle to continue after treatment.

 Per the American Society of Addiction Medicine (ASAM) consensus panel, the following are recommended as effective treatment approaches for older adults in substance abuse treatment:

 - Marital and family involvement/family therapy

 Elderly Abuse Statistics

-Approximately 30 percent of adults over 65 are given some type of prescription medicine, according to the National Counsil on Alcoholism and Drug Dependence, Inc.
+Approximately 30% of adults over 65 are given some type of prescription medicine, according to the National Council on Alcoholism and Drug Dependence.

-According to the National Institute of Alcohol Abuse and Alcoholism, men and women aged 65 or older should consume no more than 1 drink daily and a maximum of 2 drinks on any occasion.
+According to the NIAAA, men and women aged 65 or older should consume no more than 1 drink daily and a maximum of 2 drinks on any occasion.

 Get Help During COVID-19